 Based on our assessment of the facts underlying the claims and the degree to which we intend to defend the Company in these matters, other than as set forth above, the amount or range of reasonably possible losses, if any, cannot be estimated.
-We have not accrued for any potential loss as of June 30, 2023 and December 31, 2022 for these actions.
+We have not accrued for any potential loss as of June 30, 2023 September 30, 2023 and December 31, 2022 for these actions.

-Other commitments: As of June 30, 2023, we had \$ 30.7 million outstanding, undrawn letters of credit under the Credit Agreement.
+Other commitments: As of June 30, 2023 September 30, 2023, we had \$30.7 million outstanding, undrawn letters of credit under the Credit Agreement.

-NOTE 10.
+NOTE 10.11.
 SEGMENTS AND GEOGRAPHIC INFORMATION

-Factors used to determine our reportable segments include the nature of operating activities, economic characteristics, existence of separate senior management teams and the type of information used by the Company's CODM to evaluate its results of operations.
+Factors used to determine our reportable segments include the nature of operating activities, economic characteristics, existence of separate senior management teams and the type of information used by the Company's CODM Chief Operating Decision Maker ("CODM") to evaluate its results of operations.
 We have identified two operating segments within our continuing operations based on our primary product and service offerings: Care Delivery and Care Solutions.
-The Care Delivery and Care Solutions segments are new in the second quarter of 2023 and were formerly reported together within the aggregated Consumer Care segment.
+The Care Delivery and Care Solutions segments are new starting in the second quarter of 2023 and were formerly reported together within the aggregated Consumer Care segment.
 The updates to our reportable segments conform with the Company's CODM's view of our ongoing operations.